EOSIO/eos/README.md

 -DCMAKE_BUILD_TYPE=DEBUG                Debug builds
--DDISABLE_WASM_SPEC_TESTS=yes           Speed up builds and skip many tests -DCMAKE_INSTALL_PREFIX=/foo/bar         Where to install to -GNinja                                 Use ninja instead of make
+-DDISABLE_WASM_SPEC_TESTS=yes           Speed up builds and skip many tests -DCMAKE_INSTALL_PREFIX=/foo/bar         Where to install to -DENABLE_OC=no                          Disable OC support; useful when this repo is used
+                                        as a library
+-GNinja                                 Use ninja instead of make
                                         (faster on high-core-count machines)
 ```